barryceelen/wp-post-by-email-notify/README.md

 ## Plugin Directory

-The plugin is also hosted on the [WordPress plugin directory](http://wordpress.org/plugins/post-by-email-notify/)
+The plugin is hosted on the [WordPress plugin directory](http://wordpress.org/plugins/post-by-email-notify/).